TMLP-Team/WX-Configuration-Backups/README.md

 It seems that the WechatXposed plugin can work after importing only the core files.
 Currently, no files related to FKZ_WX_DATA are offered here.

-Please copy the corresponding BACKUP_DATABASE folder adapted to both your WeChat and WechatXposed to the following directory if necessary.
+Please **copy** the files in corresponding GitHub repository folder adapted to both your WeChat and WechatXposed **to** the following directory on your Android device if necessary.

+- /data/data/com.tencent.mm/databases/
-- /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/
+- /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_DATABASE/

-That is, the following directory should exist and should not be empty.
+That is, the following directory should exist and should not be empty on your Android device after successful operations.

+- /data/data/com.tencent.mm/databases/
 - /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_DATABASE/

 ## Acknowledgement